Orpius/SDK/docs/UserGuide/index.md

 **Note**: A multitenant environment is provided for evaluation and proof-of-concept testing.

+# Getting started

+Before you can start working with Orpius, you will need:

+* **Orpius Client Application (Orpius Console)** – A lightweight desktop client for configuring everything from models to agents and tools.
+* **SDK for the Orpius platform** – Includes libraries that simplify integration into your applications, plus sample applications that help you get started.
+* **Access to Email server (System owners only)** – Because Orpius runs in your own private cloud, email handling is not provided as a shared service.
+An email server is required during initial setup so new users can verify their email addresses (a sending-only server is sufficient).
+It will also be used to send notifications or messages to team members.
+In addition, we have future plans to introduce email driven events.
+* **Access to your own LLM provider** – Orpius connects to AI models you choose (hosted on-premises or in the cloud).
+It currently supports OpenAI and Azure OpenAI, with more providers to follow.

+## How it works:

+1. **Configure** – Define your Models, Agents, Events, Tools, and Operations in the Orpius Console.
+(You can think of Operations as the integration mechanism that allows your application to communicate with your Orpius AI Agents.)
+2. **Integrate with your system** – Add the SDK libraries to your application, and by coping and pasting the credentials from Orpius client to your application, embed the AI assistant directly into your application.
+3. **Execute** – The AI assistant can now call your server-side tools.
+The Orpius Server runs them and manages orchestration, integration, state, storage, and security.

 # System Structure Overview

 Orpius is organized around organizations and spaces.